alexis-zorba/Boccette/README.md

 ## Abstract

 Matamà & Boccette Simulator is an interactive web application that simulates the game of Italian boccette, a cue-less billiard specialty.
 This simulator offers enthusiasts and players the opportunity to practice bank shots and improve their strategic skills in a virtual environment.
+You can enjoy it here: https://boccettetrainingtable.netlify.app/

 ## Description